Two Years After Quitting My Job, I Found Myself Building in Canada

 You have to make your own fun.

-I really love hotpot, so I hosted many hotpot gatherings here and kept introducing it to friends around me.
-When I graduated, a friend posted a Story saying the Hotpot Master had graduated.
+I love hotpot, so I hosted plenty of hotpot gatherings here and kept introducing it to the friends around me.
+When I graduated, a friend posted a Story announcing that the Hotpot Master had graduated.

-That might be my most successful cultural export in Canada.
+That might be my most successful cultural export to Canada.

 Blog post image